katrina-l-hill/reading-notes/401-prework.md

-# Prep: The Growth Mindset
+# Prep - The Growth Mindset

 ## Upgrade Your Technical Skills with Deliberate Practice